 We've got to let you in on a little secret.
-A higher thread count doesn’t always mean higher quality bedding.
+A higher thread count doesn’t always mean good quality bedding.

 The truth is, thread count has been given hugely exaggerated importance in the world of bedding.
 Let’s face it, piles of plastic wrapped sheets all look the same.
 Over time, retailers and manufacturers have increasingly used high thread counts as an indicator of better quality.